mihaivirlan/ansible/README.md

   on `ansible-root` machine, were installed successfully

-# Ansible Tower steps for installation on RHEL server
+# Ansible Tower installation on RHEL server
 ### Contents
 - `ansible-root` one host/vm, mandatory for this demo!

-#### Usually for installation of Ansible Tower, you need to have installed CentOS7.7 > CentOS7.7 (CentOS8), and a RAM memory >= 8192 MB
+#### Usually for installation of Ansible Tower, you need to have installed CentOS7.7 or > CentOS7.7 (CentOS8), and a RAM memory >= 8192 MB
 #### From `ansible-root` machine (for this demo, I used the RedHat distribution - CentOS8):

 - sudo su -